 I’m excited that you’re here, you can see me dancing (to Jeremaih Gyang’s Ladi’s song).
 I’m unofficial in this page, you’re warmly welcome.

 Okay, so I write poetry because I love everything about books.
 Books are not books if they were not written and read.
 So it is one thing I love to do even though I never was a literature major.
 It all had started from writing short love letters for clients in high school.
 Haha!
 Now the words I penned down gave way to sentences and those sentences produced paragraphs and those paragraphs gave way to whole pages and pages make up books, right?
 I tell and write African folklore/tales.
 And I invented a style I call poetale.
 I hope that one day my characters will come alive.
 But if you’re reading me that means they are alive already.
 I thank you again.

 Please do not hesitate to tell me what you think about my work.
 Click the GO TO POETRY page to start reading.
-You can connect with me on social media by visiting the CONNECT page.
+You can connect with me on social media by visiting the CONNECT or ABOUT ME page.

 I won’t fail to thank those who encourage me and help me in one way or the other in this journey of writing.
 I thank those who have a little more time to comment, like and share my work and to all my followers I say a big thank you.

-Feel free, read the blog, help it connect with a larger audience by sharing what may catch your fancy and let’s take West African literature to a greater height.
+Feel free, read the blog, help it connect with more audience by sharing what may catch your fancy and let’s take West African literature to a greater height.